teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >  **2** - Concerning what we said before and the previous answer, what is the complete name of your final RData file ?
 > > <solution-title></solution-title>
 > >
-> > During each step of XCMS pre-processing, the name of the file which is processing is completed by the name of the step you were doing.
-So, finally your file should be name `xset.merged.groupChromPeaks.fillChromPeaks.RData`.
-That because (as seen in previous answer) you ran a grouping and the integration after merged datas.
+> > During each step of the XCMS pre-processing, the name of the file which is processed is completed by the name of the step you used.
+So, finally your file should be named `xset.merged.groupChromPeaks.fillChromPeaks.RData`.
+That means (as seen in the previous question) you have run the findChromPeaks (xcmsSet) step, then a merge, a grouping and finally the filling of missing data.
 > >
 > >
 > {: .solution}